dipnot/ptt-akilliesnaf-php/README.md

 Unofficial PHP wrapper for [PTT Akıllı Esnaf API](https://akilliesnaf.ptt.gov.tr/developer/)

+We got a lot of help from the [sample codes](https://akilliesnaf.ptt.gov.tr/developer/#acik-kaynak).

 Only covers `threeDSecure` (Ortak Ödeme Sayfası)

 `threeDPayment` (3D ile Ödeme), `inquiry` (Ödeme Sorgulama), `void` (İptal), `refund` (İade) or `history` (İşlem Listeleme) are not our goal currently.
 We would be happy to see your contributions!